Five Top Places To Sell Your Big Rig

 - Craigslist people are notorious for being a “no show” for appointments.
 Since the buyer can be anonymous up until the sale, people don’t feel the need to tell you if their plans change.
 Try to get contact information ahead of time to confirm meetings and schedule several showings at once, whenever possible.
 This will save you wasted effort and frustration.

-Used and even a few new truck dealers buy and sell used trucks.
+Within the trucking industry, used and even a few new truck dealers buy and sell used trucks.
 Dealers are experts at appraising, refurbishing and selling.
 They know exactly what they’re looking for and what will sell quickest on the market.
 Dealers know what their clientele will ask about and how much they’d be willing to pay.

 Having this industry experience and insight in your corner can be an asset to you.
 You won’t have to worry about sifting through a lot of anonymous inquiries via an online form, but rather, you’d be handling business with someone who already knows all the ins and outs.